-My lab uses neurophysiological, immunocytochemical, and neurochemical tools to reveal mechanisms underlying vocal learning, motor control, and social behavior.
+My lab investigates the neural mechanisms underlying vocal learning, motor control, and social behavior in songbirds.

 SOCIAL MODULATION OF VOCAL LEARNING